Ultravis66/Trajectory-Monte-Carlo/README.md

 # Trajectory-Monte-Carlo

 A compact, reproducible quasi-6-DoF projectile simulation framework built for large-scale Monte Carlo analysis and machine-learning dataset generation.
-The model couples simplified rigid-body dynamics with proportional-navigation-style steering and pitch-trim control.
+The model couples simplified rigid-body dynamics with proportional-navigation steering and pitch-trim control.

-Aerodynamic forces are computed from tabulated Cl/Cd data via 2-D interpolation, and pitching moments include static Cm(α), control-induced moment, and rate damping.
-Quaternion attitude propagation, RK4 numerical integration, and event-based ground-impact termination ensure stable trajectory evolution.
+Aerodynamic forces are computed from tabulated Cl/Cd values using 2-D interpolation, and pitching moments include static Cm(α), control-induced moment, and rate damping.

-This tool enables running thousands of randomized trajectories (targets, winds, etc.) to evaluate miss distance statistics or generate ML-ready datasets.
-Users can replace the placeholder aerodynamic tables with real aero data from CFD or experiments.
+Quaternion attitude propagation, fixed-step RK4 integration, and event-based ground impact detection ensure stable and consistent trajectory evolution.

-use `6DOF_Light_ML_Training.py` as its a new version emphasizing speed, reproducibility, and scalable batch simulation using a hand-coded RK4 integrator, ran (100,000 times to ttrain a neural network).
+This tool enables running thousands (or tens of thousands) of randomized trajectories (targets, winds, etc.) to evaluate miss-distance statistics or generate ML-ready datasets.
+Users may replace the placeholder aerodynamic tables with high-fidelity data from CFD or experiments.

-use `Plotting.py` to plot the data after running the simulation.
+The main simulation script (`6DOF_Light_ML_Training.py`) is an updated version emphasizing speed, reproducibility, and scalable batch execution using a hand-coded RK4 integrator.
+It can be extended to run 100,000+ trajectories for training neural-network surrogate models.

-Aero inputs are dummy placeholders, normally CFD or experimental data is used to fill in the aero.
+Use `Plotting.py` to visualize the dataset and generate performance plots after running the simulation.
+Aerodynamic inputs in this repository are placeholder values; in practice these are typically replaced with CFD- or experimentally-derived tables.